Burnham Overy, St Clement's Church

 Burnham Deepdale, St Mary's Church - 2.5 miles (Historic Church)

-Nearest Accommodation to Burnham Overy, St Clement's Church:
+Nearest Holiday Cottages to Burnham Overy, St Clement's Church: